HectorRicardo/simple-music-app/README.md

 `pause()`, `skipToNext()`, and might also issue event callbacks such as `onSongFinished()`.

-# Splitting up the architecture
+# Music app requirements

 To understand the Android music app architecture, we first need to list out the requirements/expectations that a music app must fulfill.

-And before we list out these expectations, we first need to have in mind that, in Android, a music app is actually a special type of a generic **media app**.
+Before we list out these expectations, we first need to have in mind that, in Android, a music app is actually a special type of a generic **media app**.

 A media app is a music/audio app or a video app, and can range from being very basic to offering advanced features.
 However, all media apps, regardless of their type and how basic they are, should fulfill these two requirements:

 **Requirement 1**: While the app is in the foreground visible to the user, the audio or video player should be controllable* not only from the app's UI, but also from:
   - app's player notification (your app should provide a notification for the player).
   - external media hardware buttons (these are hardware buttons physically found on Android devices and other peripheral devices, for example, the pause/play button on a Bluetooth headset).
   - Google Assistant.

 *In this context, "controllable" means that you can issue to the player some of the most common playback commands, such as Play, Pause, Stop, Rewind, Fast forward, skip to next, etc..

 The places from which you can control the audio/video player are known as **controllers**.
 The app's UI, the player notification, the external media hardware media buttons and the Google Assistant are all examples of controllers.

 You can program/setup your app so your player can receive commands from other controllers, but the ones listed here are the minimum-mandatory ones.

 **Requirement 2 (Generic media app)**: A well-designed media app should "play well together" with other apps that play audio.
 It should "take turns" and cooperate with other apps on your device that use the audio output stream.
 It should stop playing the audio or video when another app starts playing audio.
 This is to avoid having two audio streams playing at the same time and potentially confusing the user.
-  - For example, if a phone call comes in while you're listening to music, the player should automatically stop so you can take the call.
+For example, if a phone call comes in while you're listening to music, the player should automatically stop so you can take the call.

 These requirements apply to all media apps, whether they're music or video apps, and whether they're very basic or offer very advanced functionality.

-But, in addition to these requirements, music apps should fulfill the following extra requirements:
+In addition to these requirements, music apps should fulfill the following extra
+requirements:

 **Requirement 3 (Music-app-specific)**: The app should keep playing in the background even if the user minimizes it, switches to another app, or locks the screen.
 While it's on the background, the player should still remain controllable from the controllers listed in Requirement 1.

 **Requirement 4 (Music-app-specific)**: Besides the controllers listed in Requirement 1, the app's music player should also be controllable from
   - Android Auto
   - Wear OS
   - other custom apps

 These controllers should be able to control the player regardless of whether the app is in the background or foreground.

 **Requirement 5 (Music-app-specific)**: The controllers listed in Requirement 4, besides controlling the music player, should also be able to access and browse the music library content (songs, playlists, albums, artists, etc..) offered by your app.

-Ok...we've listed the requirements of our music app.
+Now that we've listed the requirements of our music app.
 I'll proceed to explain how to tackle them, one by one.

-We will first approach

-If you're knowledgeable in Android development, you'll probably realize that these expectations strongly suggest that we need a client-server architecture for our app.
-This is because:

-  - A service is used to perform work in the background while the app is minimized.
-If our player lives inside a service, then this will fulfill the third expectation.
-  - A client can send commands/requests to the service and communicate with it.
-    If we consider clients to be the controllers listed in Expectation 1 and 2, then this fulfills said expectations.

-However, before explaining the architecture, there's a detail: Android considers music apps as a specialization of generic "media apps".
-A media app is an audio app or a video app. expectations are a subset of the music app's expectations.
-Out of the expectations of the music app, these are the expectations that apply to the most basic media app:

-If you're not knowledgeable in Android services, or want a quick refresh in this topic, then read the next section for more information about services.
-Feel free to skip the next section if you're already knowledgeable in services.

 # Tackling Requirement #1 - Using a media session.